Local testing with kind

 See Troubleshooting & FAQ.

-Last modified May 27, 2026: Initial public release (14045c3)
+Last modified May 27, 2026: Refine docs structure and README (bbcd2cf)